 - Good structure for model, view and controller (MVC).

-- Easy to include the Javascript libraries for a superior user interface.
+- It is easy to include the Javascript libraries for a superior user interface.

 - Easy to integrate with third parties such as AWS, Google, etc.